lightning/bolts/02-peer-protocol.md

 `cltv_expiry` values equal or above 500000000 would indicate a time in seconds, and the protocol only supports an expiry in blocks.

+`amount_msat` is deliberately limited for this version of the specification; larger amounts are not necessary nor wise during the bootstrap phase of the network.

 ### Removing an HTLC: `update_fulfill_htlc`, `update_fail_htlc` and `update_fail_malformed_htlc`